 Side note: We know what you’re thinking.
 “That’s because it was 2020!”
-Would you be surprised to hear that Noe Valley single-family homes sold, on average, in 12 days in the fall of 2020, with Noe Valley single-family median sale prices rising 9.5% year-over-year by last December?
+Would you be surprised to hear that Noe Valley single-family homes sold, on average, in 12 days in the fall of 2020?
+Or that Noe Valley single-family median sale prices rose 9.5% year-over-year by last December?

 Upon connecting with the seller, Danielle got to work on a plan to successfully sell their home.